kgateway-dev/kgateway/docs/content/contributing/_index.md

 ## Background

 The Gloo docs live in the `docs/content` directory of the Gloo GitHub repository.
-The docs are written in markdown and rendered to a static site using [Hugo](https://gohugo.io/).
+The docs are written in Markdown and rendered to a static site using [Hugo](https://gohugo.io/).
 The docs make use of *shortcodes* from Hugo and some custom shortcodes that are part of a solo-io theme stored in [this repository](https://github.com/solo-io/hugo-theme-soloio).
-Shortcodes are a way to render custom HTML on a page without injecting that HTML directly into markdown.
+Shortcodes are a way to render custom HTML on a page without injecting that HTML directly into Markdown.

 The docs website can be rendered locally for updates and testing by using Hugo and `make`.
 There are some software prerequisites that need to be fulfilled in order to render and view the site successfully.
 More information can be found in the **[Install prerequisite software]({{< versioned_link_path fromRoot="/contributing/editing_locally/#install-prerequisite-software" >}})** section of the Editing Locally guide.